2007 Hamburg Masters – Singles

 Roger Federer defeated Rafael Nadal in the final, 2–6, 6–2, 6–0 to win the singles tennis title at the 2007 Hamburg Masters.
 With the win, Federer ended Nadal's record streak of 81 consecutive wins on clay, the longest single-surface win streak in the Open Era.
 It was Nadal's first loss on clay in over two years.
+This was Nadal’s 17th clay court final, and it was also the first time he lost a clay court final.

 Tommy Robredo was the defending champion, but lost in the second round to Nicolás Almagro.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 The top 8 seeds received a bye into the second round.